PHP-Barcelona/Events/code-of-conduct.md

-# BarcelonaJS Code of conduct
+# PHP Barcelona Code of conduct

 ## Our Pledge